 However, as the number of yoga students has grown, so too have the number of yoga related injuries being treated.
 Bad news whichever way you try to spin it.

 A recent article published on the leading website yoga journal.com has found that there has been a marked increase in yoga injuries, particularly for those in the age categories 40 and upwards.
-This could be seen as a reflection of the growing number of older students led to yoga on the advice of healthcare professionals or following many years of other exercise disciplines or, for some, very limited exercise habits.
+This could be seen as a reflection of the growing number of older students led to yoga on the advice of healthcare professionals.
+Or increasing numbers of students practicing yoga following many years of other exercise disciplines or very limited exercise habits.

-The study by the Orthopedic Journal of Sports Medicine examines injuries over thirteen years starting in 2001, a period of time that also coincides with a large increase in yoga teacher trainings and in the number of opportunities to study and teach yoga.
+The study by the Orthopedic Journal of Sports Medicine examines injuries over thirteen years starting in 2001.
+This is a period of time that also coincides with a large increase in yoga teacher trainings and the number of opportunities to study and teach yoga.